-Every once in a while, you may hear someone say, “he drank the Kool-Aid.”
+Every once in a while, you may hear someone say, “Don’t drink the Kool-Aid.”
 When they say it, it doesn’t sound as innocent as what the Kool-Aid man dispenses after he crashes through a wall.
-They say it sarcastically, critically, and with some portent.
+They say it as a warning, critically, and with some portent.
 It isn’t because they question the artificial flavors and colors, and all that added sugar.
 What does this expression mean, and how did Kool-Aid become associated with it?

 The expression “to drink the Kool-Aid” or any variation of it, including he drank the Kool-Aid, refers to a person having completely bought into a certain belief or philosophy, without question.
 It is a way of describing zealotry, or someone who has joined a cult or is part of a cult-like following.